Manquia/Distillery/Control.md

 @Program wide Signals (kill) See signal.h C header file for API details
 @Generator/stream & Consumer model
 @Errno messaging model

-#????
-Develop.md <- Idea is to highlight Development practices that are high-value.
-Probably make this sometime in the future.
-@Maybe make a file called Develop.txt for Developer tools ideas
-@Assert
-@Static Assert
-@Debugger: Breakpoint, data breakpoint, Conditional breakpoint
-@IDE
-@Build systems
-  @Linker (C++ specific build tools)
-  @Object Files (C/C++ specific, but this is semi common.
-We should look into this more to see if this is common in C#)
-  @Maybe move The static library/DLL stuff from Memory.txt to this file.
-Not sure where to put library linking...

-@Test Searching
- * Wild Card "*"
- * Searchable Identifiers
-@Development Tips
- * Opinion Opinion Opinion

 #6